-If you have a large worksheet or table with thousands or millions of rows, you may want to create bulk filters.
-You can paste in a list of filter values to include or exclude, without having to click the box next to each value in the filter selector.
+If you have a large Worksheet or table with thousands or millions of rows, you may want to create bulk filters.
+You can paste in a list of filter values to include or exclude, without having to select the box next to each value in the filter selector.

 You can create a bulk filter by pasting a list of values, separated by commas, semicolons, new lines, or tabs, into the bulk filter box.
 This allows you to easily search a large list of filters repeatedly.